freenas/freenas-docs/userguide/services.rst

 This command can take some time, depending upon the size of the pool or dataset being shared.
-This command will wipe the CNID database and rebuild it from the CNIDs stored in the AppleDouble files.
+The CNID database is wiped and rebuilt from the CNIDs stored in the AppleDouble files.

 .. index:: Domain Controller, DC